engrit-illinois/Get-AppSupersedence/README.md

 This error may also be generic, caused by other issues such as problems with a referenced app's revision history being too large, or invalid.

 Takes a list of application names and outputs all supersence chains of those apps.
 Can take the following:
+- An MECM device name.
+Application names are pulled from the list of deployments to collections which contain the given device.
 - An array of strings, representing the names of the applications.
 - A string representing the name of a TS.
-Application names are pulled from the application references used by that TS.
+Application names are pulled from the application references used by the given TS.
 - A string representing the name of a collection.
-Application names are pulled from the application deployments to that collection.
+Application names are pulled from the application deployments to the given collection.

 Handles apps with multiple references and complex/nested supersedences (recursively).
 Also outputs some useful info about the referenced apps.